nrwl/nx-workshop/docs/lab20/LAB.md

 #### 🏋️‍♀️ Steps:

 When we serve the Store and API locally, they work great, because of the configured proxy discussed in previous labs.
-The Store will think the API lives at the same address as it does.
+The Store will think the API lives at the same address.

-When deployed however, they do not yet know about each other.
-Let's configure a production URL for the Store.
+When deployed separately however, they do not yet know about each other.
+Let's configure a production URL for the API.

 1. In `apps/store/src/environments/environment.prod.ts` change it to: